celo-org/celo-proposals/CIPs/cip-draft_multi_ccy-support.md

 ### Miscellaneous

 - Similar to the deployment of cUSD and in order to bootstrap initial liquidity of cEUR, there will be a pre-minted amount of cEUR provided.
+The pre-minting procedure and execution will be governed by a dedicated governance proposal.
 - Modify the celocli to include changes.
 - Modify ContractKit to include changes.